How are families and caregivers engaged in Puberty: The Wonder Years?

 - Curriculum Outlines: An outline of the lessons and student learning objectives is available for each grade of Puberty: The Wonder Years.
 The outline(s) can be attached to the Family Notification Letter to let parents and other family members know what will be taught in puberty classes.
-Access the outlines here: Grade 4 English, Grade 4 Spanish; Grade 5 English, Grade 5 Spanish; and Grade 6 English, Grade 6 Spanish.
+Access the outlines here: Grade 4 English and Grade 4 Spanish; Grade 5 English and Grade 5 Spanish; and Grade 6 English and Grade 6 Spanish.

-- Permission: Offer parents the opportunity to excuse their children from any lessons they find objectionable.
+- Passive Consent Form: Offer parents the opportunity to excuse their children from any lessons they find objectionable.
 Meet with parents to discuss the reasons they are considering having their children excused.
 Often, with an opportunity to see the curriculum and talk more about the topics that will be offered, parents will reconsider.
-By respecting each parent’s right to decide what is appropriate for his or her child, you are also maintaining the integrity of the curriculum that was selected by the school district as being most suitable for your community.
+By respecting each parent’s right to decide what is appropriate for their child, you are also maintaining the integrity of the curriculum that was selected by the school district as being most suitable for your community.
 A sample exclusion or “opt out” form has been provided.

-- Family Partnership Fliers: These informational fliers describe the topics covered in the lessons, such as puberty, hygiene, and communication, to equip parents and other trusted adults for conversations with their children.
+- Family Partnership Fliers: These informational fliers describe the topics covered in the lessons, such as puberty, hygiene, and communication.
+The fliers also equip parents and other trusted adults for conversations with their children.
 They provide parents with information and helpful tips for maintaining a positive relationship with their children during puberty.
-The Family Partnership Fliers are also provided in Spanish.

-- Family Activity Sheets: Homework assignments encourage the students to discuss issues related to puberty and sexual behavior with their families.
+- Family Activity Sheets: Homework assignments encourage the students to discuss issues related to puberty, relationships, and sexual behavior with their families.
 If a parent is not available for these assignments, students are asked to identify another trusted adult with whom they can talk.
-Families have been grateful for this tool for triggering family discussions.
-The Family Activity Sheets are also provided in Spanish.
+Families have expressed appreciation for this family discussion tool.

 - Student Activity Sheets: Some of the classroom activities utilize activity sheets.
 When the students take their activity sheets home, they may be helpful as discussion starters.

 - Home Discussions: During the lessons, some issues or topics that are not approved for classroom discussions may arise.
-At times like these, the students are encouraged to ask their families for help in clarifying the topic.
+At times like these, the students are encouraged to ask their parents, caregivers, or other trusted adults for help in clarifying the topic.

 - “Books for Parents and Children” to read together and discuss